spncrptrsn/spncrptrsn.github.io/talentpack_design.md

 However, there were three underutilized armor slots that did not show up on the character sheet, used for temporary effects granted by spells that the engine considered equipped items: the Wings slot, for Polymorph effects visible on the back; the Horns slot, for Polymorph effects shown on the head; and the Overhead slot, for the floating 'Inner Demon' visual effect.
 Though these slots weren't filled nearly as much as a players Weapon, Helmet, or Ring slots—making them potential platforms for adding armor-attached mods without taking up one of the players _real_ armor slots—they were still necessary for a number of common skills, at least as they were originally coded.

-If polymorph skills were decoupled from their armor effects entirely, it would open these slots up as nodes for custom talents, attached to players via invisible 'armor.'
-To preserve the visual transformation of Polymorph skills, you could use the Transform call to have them trigger the visual transformation of these talent-granting items, which would revert to invisibility at the end of the effect.
-Using this method you could implement new talents with the following limitations, which we considered pretty reasonable:
+But if polymorph skills were decoupled from their armor effects entirely, it would open these slots up as nodes for custom talents, attached to players via invisible 'armor.'
+To preserve the visual effects of Polymorph skills, one could use the Transform call to have them trigger the superficial transformation of these hidden talent-granting items, which would revert to invisibility at the end of the effect.
+I used this method to implement new talents with the following limitations:

- * These talents would have to be selected from a dialogue menu, as we were still prevented from making them show up as selectable before they were granted.
+ * Because these talents were still prevented from being displayed on the character's list of greyed-out potential talents, they would have to be selected from a dialogue menu.
- * Players could choose a maximum of three custom talents, limited by the number of non-gear 'armor' slots we had to work with.
+ * Players can choose a maximum of three custom talents, limited by the number of non-gear 'armor' slots I had to work with.

 ![Image](https://i.imgur.com/miAt51k.jpg)